-We conducted our audit in accordance with ISAs (UK & Ireland) An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of
+We conducted our audit in accordance with ISAs (UK & Ireland).
+An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of:

-- whether the accounting policies are appropriate to the Group's and the Company's circumstances and have been consistently applied and adequately disclosed, - · the reasonableness of significant accounting estimates made by the directors, and - the overall presentation of the financial statements
+- whether the accounting policies are appropriate to the Group's and the Company's circumstances and have been consistently applied and adequately disclosed; - · the reasonableness of significant accounting estimates made by the directors; and - · the overall presentation of the financial statements.

-We primarily focus our work in these areas by assessing the directors' judgements against available evidence, forming our own judgements, and evaluating the disclosures in the financial statements
+We primarily focus our work in these areas by assessing the directors' judgements against available evidence, forming our own judgements, and evaluating the disclosures in the financial statements.

 We test and examine information, using sampling and other auditing techniques, to the extent we consider necessary to provide a reasonable basis for us to draw conclusions.
-We obtain audit evidence through testing the effectiveness of controls, substantive procedures or a combination of both
+We obtain audit evidence through testing the effectiveness of controls, substantive procedures or a combination of both.

 In addition, we read all the financial and non-financial information in the Annual Report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.
+With respect to the Strategic Report and Directors' Report, we consider whether those reports include the disclosures required by applicable legal requirements.

-Nicholas Campbell-Lambert (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP
+Nicholas Campbell-Lambert (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors

-Chartered Accountants and Statutory Auditors
+Chartered Accountants and Statutory Auditors London

-London